kellertree/kellertree/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on my portfollio website.
+- 🔭 I’m currently working on my portfollio website and running data analytics projects using awesome-public-datasets.
 - 🌱 I’m currently learning GitHub collaboration.
 - 👯 I’m looking to collaborate on data analysis projects, and programming projects (python, html, css, sql)
 - 🤔 I’m looking for help with finding employment as a data analyst or software developer/engineer.